ni/nimi-python/docs/nirfsg/class.rst

-            .. note:: The :py:meth:`nirfsg.Session._get_error` method clears the error information after it is retrieved.
-A call to the :py:meth:`nirfsg.Session.clear_error` method is necessary only when you do not use a call to the :py:meth:`nirfsg.Session._get_error` method to retrieve error information.
+            .. note:: The :py:meth:`nirfsg.Session.get_error` method clears the error information after it is retrieved.
+A call to the :py:meth:`nirfsg.Session.clear_error` method is necessary only when you do not use a call to the :py:meth:`nirfsg.Session.get_error` method to retrieve error information.

             .. note:: One or more of the referenced properties are not in the Python API for this driver.